WoltLab/docs.woltlab.com/docs/php/api/interactions.md

 # Interactions

 The interaction system enables users to perform context menu actions on specific `DatabaseObject` instances.
-These interactions are designed to be reusable and universally available, ensuring consistency across the application wherever database objects appear—whether in lists, detail views, or other components.
+These interactions are designed to be reusable and universally available, ensuring consistency across the application wherever database objects appear – whether in lists, detail views, or other components.

 Interactions are registered centrally using a provider class dedicated to each object type.
 This architecture allows for modular extensibility, where plugins can contribute additional interactions by subscribing to specialized registration events.
 Once registered, these plugin-defined interactions are seamlessly integrated and become available across all relevant UI contexts.

 This system provides a clean, scalable way to define and extend user actions without duplicating logic or UI elements.